bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2.7.0+20240707  Hide the warning about ckeditor being insecure 2.6.9+20230518  Simplify when to use html full page in ckeditor 2.6.8+20230407  Issue warning when full template and full message are both set
+    2.7.1+20240713  Use the documented method to disable version check 2.7.0+20240707  Hide the warning about ckeditor being insecure 2.6.9+20230518  Simplify when to use html full page in ckeditor 2.6.8+20230407  Issue warning when full template and full message are both set